 The beaches of Costa Rica are clean, pristine and exceedingly beautiful.
 They include either white or black sand.
-The Beaches of Costa Rica have so much to offer.
+The beaches of Costa Rica have so much to offer.
 Also, they are constant on the Pacific Coast between the months of April and October.
-Too, from December to April is really when you get the cleanest surf.
+From December to April is really when you get the cleanest surf.
 The Caribbean coast gets most of its waves from the tropical storms off the Mexican coast and the season does not last for quite as long as on the Pacific Coast.

 This Hermosa Beach, there are many others, is known for its easy access and proximity to Costa Rica’s biggest surf city, Jaco Beach.
 Hermosa Beach is always mentioned as the place to surf in Costa Rica offering eight kilometers of dark sands and powerful, fast hollows for expert surfers.
 This beautiful beach was the site of Billabong’s ISA World Surfing Games back in 2009.